ShiRo926/SA-Community-Beta-Fixes/README.md

 - Read Releases.

 CCF - 55%
-CBF - 65%
+CCI - 65%
 CMF - 75%
-CP - at least 50% (if you have it installed)
+CCP - at least 50% (if you have it installed)

 Note that you still need this: https://github.com/Cleoude/SA-Community-Cutscene-Fixes?tab=readme-ov-file